Toward Falsifying Causal Graphs Using a Permutation-Based Test: A baseline for violations of local Markov conditions

 Another quantity that proves to be useful in practice is the fraction of DAGs in $O(\Ggiven)$ that are Markov equivalent to $\Ggiven$.
-To this end we define
+To this end we first define

-as the set of all ordered triples that are parentally d-separated in $\sigma(\Ggiven)$ but not d-separated in $\Ggiven$. \begin{proposition} Suppose two graphs $\graph'$ and $\graph$.
-If $\vtpa[\graph', \graph]=\emptyset$, then $\graph'$ and $\graph$ are Markov equivalent. \end{proposition} The proof is provided in \suppref{sec:proofmec}.
+as the set of all ordered triples that are parentally d-separated in $\graph'$ but not d-separated in $\graph$. \begin{proposition} Suppose some given graph $\Ggiven$.
+If $\vtpa[\sigma(\Ggiven), \Ggiven]=\emptyset$, then $\sigma(\Ggiven)$ and $\Ggiven$ are Markov equivalent. \end{proposition} The proof is provided in \suppref{sec:proofmec}.
 Using this graphical criterion we can define a second metric

 which can be used to measure how informative the CI structure of $\Ggiven$ is about the possible causal orderings.
 If $p_\text{TPa}^{\Ggiven} > \alpha$, for some prespecified threshold $\alpha$, then the number of Markov equivalent DAGs in $O(\Ggiven)$ is large and consequently $\Ggiven$ provides us with limited information about the true graph in the sense of testing of CIs.
 For an information-theoretic interpretation of our test see \suppref{sec:supp_information_view}.